-Unless your doctor tells you otherwise, you can probably take one to three months after diagnosis to do research, get a second opinion and carefully consider your options.
+Unless your doctor tells you otherwise, you can probably take one to three months after diagnosis to learn more, get a second opinion and carefully consider your options.

 While the choices you make for your treatment are personal, a key to making good decisions is getting input from experienced prostate cancer specialists who know the outcomes and quality-of-life issues associated with each type of treatment.

 We have an experienced, compassionate team ready to help.

 - Expertise at SCCA

 - Overview of options